Pyshou/MD-FEP_parallel_Q5/4_prep_fep_files/README.md

 There are also variants for amino acid transformations (where the thermodynamics cycle implies a transformation of the amino acid in both the apo and holo receptor to evaluate the effect of mutations on ligand binding).
 The procedure is similar but here are differences:

-- Extract coordinates of the two amino acids to compare and superimpose them as much as you can to generate a mapping file as shown above.
+- Extract coordinates of the two amino acids to compare and superimpose them as much as you can to generate a mapping file as shown above but using the prep_mapping_files_amino_acids.py script.

 - For the pre-generation of FEP files, you will need a .lib library for each amino acids (A and B) instead of a .prm file.
 To generate them, use the following: